The Governor.

 § 147-11.
 Salary and expense allowance of Governor; allowance to person designated to represent Governor's office.

-(a) The salary of the Governor shall be one hundred sixty‑five thousand seven hundred fifty dollars ($165,750) annually, payable monthly.
+(a) (Effective until July 1, 2024) The salary of the Governor shall be one hundred ninety-eight thousand one hundred twenty dollars ($198,120) annually, payable monthly.

 (b) The Governor shall be paid annually the sum of eleven thousand five hundred dollars ($11,500) as an expense allowance in attending to the business for the State and for expenses out of the State and in the State in representing the interest of the State and people, incident to the duties of the office, the said allowance to be paid monthly.